 8. Tell real stories (not just yours)

 Facts inform, but stories stick.
 Sharing genuine stories—of customers, employees, or your brand’s journey—creates emotional resonance and builds trust.
 Instead of rattling off features or stats, paint a picture: What problem did you solve?
 Who benefited?
 How did they feel?
 These narratives humanize your brand, making you relatable, memorable, and shareable.
-When you step aside and put your audience or team in the spotlight, you also turn them into advocates, excited to share “their” story with others.

 Action items: